 - Circling back to the inherent exclusivity required of whitelisting, many influencers charge based on the time their content will be used.
 When influencers charge this way, we recommend adding an optional extension clause to your contracts.
 This creates a win-win situation for your top creators as well as your brand: the creators make passive income during the extension and you get to enjoy running the best content for a longer period of time.

 - Some charge variable fees based on media run.
 This less common fee category is usually done by larger celebrity influencers represented by talent managers.
 This type of fee is a percentage of ad spend.
 For example: the influencer might charge 4% of ad spend.
 That means that if your brand spends $50,000 promoting the content, the influencer must be paid an additional $2,000.

 What you should expect to pay for whitelisting

 Because of the variance in follower count as well as method of charging, the digits after the dollar sign vary as well.
 We recommend putting aside 0-100% of the flat rate an influencer gives you so you’re prepared to pay any licensing fee they respond with.
 The “Included” rates will be closer to 0% and “Additional Fees” will range from 50-100%.
 As influencers become unified in rates and pricing methods, you will see the length of time, follower count, and media category having more direct and predictable impacts on your whitelisting costs.

 Until that time, we recommend a holistic approach when selecting your influencers: consider the benefit each will give your brand, the probability of a lasting relationship, and the value they are likely to deliver in exchange for the price they quote.
-Request a demo with someone from our team today to learn more using Lumanu for whitelisting!
+Schedule a demo with someone from our team today to learn more about using Lumanu for whitelisting!